Why every carpenter and DIY-er love jigsaw?

 It is a convenient tool for cutting curve or circle.
 Carpenters can’t imagine an alternative of a jigsaw for furniture works.

 But while cutting plywood, carpenters and DIY-ers face the problem of splints, chips or tears.
-This is a common problem for beginner to pro jigsaw user.
+This is a common problem for beginners to pro jigsaw users.

 With some simple tricks, you can avoid those issues.

-This article is all about to solve those problems.
+This article is all about solving those problems.
 How you can cut plywood with A jigsaw without splintering.
 So, let’s jump into the deep-

 The Reason of splinter while cutting plywood:

 Firstly, you must know the reasons for splintering to avoid splinter while cutting.
 If we can find out the actual reason, then it will become easier to solve the problem.